A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Discussion

+\end{linenomath} Concerning the selection of tuning parameters, {criteria other} than BIC have been used for generalized linear models.
+The cross-validated prediction error may be particularly useful especially for high dimensional data since the unpenalized re-estimation of the log-likelihood can not always be done.
+For NLME, this criterion has already been studied by \cite{colby2013cross} and could be easily implemented.
 Finally a last improvement, subject of a future work, is the extension to NLMEMs including more than one level of random effects \citep{panhard2009extension}.
 Indeed in this paper the method is applied to data from a cross-over trial, where each subject receives the two treatment modalities.
 This information was neglected and the five groups were considered as independent which could lead to spurious association when inter occasion variability is high.